LC-Linkous/nanoVNA_python/README.md

 ## The NanoVNA Series of Devices

 The [NanoVNA line of devices](https://nanovna.com/?page_id=21) are a series of portable and pretty user-friendly vector network analyzer devices.
 There are several devices with different frequency ranges, so refer to [official documentation](https://nanovna.com/?page_id=21) to select one for your needs.
-There are also some very convincing knock-off devices, so ensure that you are purchasing an actual device from a [reuptable vendor](https://nanovna.com/?page_id=121).
+There are also some very convincing knock-off devices, so ensure that you are purchasing an actual device from a [reputable vendor](https://nanovna.com/?page_id=121).

 This device is often compared to the [tinySA series of devices][https://tinysa.org/](https://tinysa.org/).
 The NanoVNA series is a handheld vector network analyzer (VNA), which measures the S-parameters (loosely: a type of response of a device or antenna) over at different frequencies, while a spectrum analyzer measures the amplitude of RF signals at different frequencies.
 There's a lot of overlap with the use of both devices, but the measurements are very different.
 A signal generator (one of the features of the tinySA) is exactly what it sounds like - it generates a signal at a specific frequency or frequencies at a specified power level.